Tudor0404/easythread/docs/pages/analysis.rst

 	#.
 The stroke of an SVG path (given it has one) should be converted to a set of points resembling a satin stitch or running stitch, with the result being affected by the stroke width of the path
 	#.
 The fill of the SVG path (given it has one) should be filled such that when embroidered, the fabric below should be hard to be seen.
 		#. *The opacity attribute of the fill should make the stitch fill more sparse if the opacity is lower.*
-		#. *The fill should be reinforced before it is filled to prevent the stiches from coming loose.*
+		#. *The fill should be reinforced before it is filled to prevent the stitches from coming loose.*
 	#.
 The colour of the stitch should be determined by the SVG path attribute, with the colours of different paths within the SVG file being done first to avoid the number of times the user has to switch the threads on the embroidery machine.
 	#. *Given the user said so, flatten the SVG, so there are no underlying paths.
 This can prevent too many threads being on top of each other.*
 #.
 Conversion should be able to take place between embroidery file types and PNG, by rendering embroidery file in SVG, then rendering it to bitmap.